– the circuit board

 So think of the hard drive as a book with a missing page or pages.
 For a hard drive this could mean it is missing crucial data required to boot successfully.

-Power outages or other power related problems can corrupt the data by creating bad sectors.
+Power outages or other power related problems can corrupt the data.
 Improper shutdowns, hardware problems such as bad memory, bad sectors and even hard drive failures contribute.

 Until next time on Data Buzz.